ssbc/ssb-tribes2/README.md

 Because of this, we advise that anyone that uses this module in an app, includes prominent UI that warns the user about possible risks.

+## Links

+- [ssb-tribes2-demo](https://github.com/ssbc/ssb-tribes2-demo) - A demo electron app that shows off the features of `ssb-tribes2`
+- [private-group-spec](https://github.com/ssbc/private-group-spec) - The spec that `ssb-tribes2` is based on
+- [ssb-group-exclusion-spec](https://github.com/ssbc/ssb-group-exclusion-spec) - The spec that defines exclusion from a private group

 ## License

 LGPL-3.0-only